 Can we choose our own roommates?

 Yes, given sufficient notice we will accommodate special room sharing requests.

 Are meals covered in the price?

 No. Each student will need to provide their own money for meals daily.
 We will have The Edison Hotel provide a refrigerator in each room for students to purchase groceries to save money.
 Most of our breakfasts are on the go at Starbucks or local walk-in coffee stores these can range from $5.00-$10.00 daily.
 Lunch and dinner are usually eaten out in the city and can range from $20.00-$30.00.
 Care is taken to keep meals at a minimum with usually one special meal eaten daily.
-Each student is also required to take of tip and tax at each meal.
+Each student is also required to provide tip and tax at each meal.

 Where are the Master Classes held?